 While prometheus does provide pre-built binaries for a number of kernels and architectures, they are only distributed as tarballs.

 In the spirit of consistency, we decided to script the installation procedure for node-exporter so that we can have a repeatable setup across all of our machines.

 Background For a number of reasons, my "internal" network is physically spread over two locations.

 One physical location has a pfSense-based x86 router/firewall combo, which was initially setup years ago.
 The more-powerful router is a good fit at this location as it is where we’ve located most of the development infrastructure.
 We make use of VLANs for the different zones, Snort for IDS/IPS, Squid for HTTP caching (on some VLANs), and a few other services.

 Kubernetes seems to have taken the IT infrastructure world by storm, with every company either providing their own distribution of kubernetes.
 However, if you’ve tried to provision and control your own kubeadm-managed distribution, you probably discovered that you almost need a PhD in kube-ology to make sense of the various options, settings, parameters, and configuration that are available and how they affect each other.

 Ubiquiti’s UniFi gear is managed through a web interface called the UniFi Controller.
-Because the controller is distributed as a free download and as an hardware appliance (the latter not free), users can decide where to run the software.
+Because the controller is distributed both as a free download and as an hardware appliance—the latter not free—users can decide where to run the software.

 Here we’ll show you how to install and configure the UniFi Controller onto your Raspberry Pi.
-A Raspberry Pi is small and power-efficient, and packs more than enough punch to run the application (even the gen 1 Model B) and control quite a few devices.
+Raspberry Pis are small and power-efficient; they pack more than enough punch to run the application (even the gen 1 Model B) and control more than a few devices.